Laura Betti: Film career

 Betti made her film debut in Federico Fellini's La Dolce Vita (1960).
 In 1963, she became a close friend of the poet and movie director Pier Paolo Pasolini.
-Under his direction, she proved a wonderful talent and played in seven of his films, including La ricotta (1963), Teorema (Theorem, 1968), his 1972 version of The Canterbury Tales, in which she played the Wife of Bath; and his controversial Salo (1975) ("120 Days of Sodom").
+Under his direction, she proved a wonderful talent and played in seven of his films, including La ricotta (1963), Teorema (Theorem, 1968), his 1972 version of The Canterbury Tales, in which she played the Wife of Bath, and his controversial Salò, or the 120 Days of Sodom (1975).

-In 1976, Betti portrayed Regina, a cruel and eroto-maniacal fascist in Bernardo Bertolucci's Novecento (1900).
+In 1976 Betti portrayed Regina, a cruel and eroto-maniacal fascist in Bernardo Bertolucci's Novecento (1900).
 She also played Miss Blandish in his Last Tango in Paris (1972), though her single scene was deleted.

 In 1973 she dubbed the voice of the Devil for the Italian version of William Friedkin's The Exorcist.

 From the 1960s, Betti dedicated much of her time to literature and politics.
 She became the muse for a number of leading political and literary figures in Italy and came to personify the revolutionary and Marxist era of 1970s Italy.

-In 2001, she made a documentary about Pasolini, Pier Paolo Pasolini e la ragione di un sogno.
+In 2001 she made a documentary about Pasolini, Pier Paolo Pasolini e la ragione di un sogno.
 She also donated her papers related to their long friendship along with more than 1000 volumes and many documents connected to Pasolini to the archives of the Fondazione Cineteca di Bologna, thus creating the Centro Studi Archivio Pier Paolo Pasolini.
 This Centro, strongly wanted by Betti, owns also thousands of photograph and all the works of Pasolini: poetry, literature, cinema and journalism.
-After her death in 2004 her brother Sergio Trombetti has donated all the personal documents of her career to the Centro that has absorbed them under the name Fondo Laura Betti.
+After her death in 2004, her brother Sergio Trombetti has donated all the personal documents of her career to the Centro that has absorbed them under the name Fondo Laura Betti.